alimsahy/NationalIdentity/README.md

 You dont need to use brute force for surname for mens in your family.
 You may have to use brute force for married womens (i.e your sister, cousin etc.)

+# Disclaimer
+Do not use this algorithm and brute force for bad purposes.